 Enclave Living Learning Community (ELLC)

-The Enclave is an experimental learning community for active members of the student organizations affiliated with the Butler Center - "Butler Groups.".
-The community serves as an enclave for interested students who are committed to deepening their understanding of the purpose and development of "ethnic enclaves” and “safe spaces” in higher education; and how they function in the surrounding community.
-Residents of this learning community will learn about and practice healthy self-care, peer support, and community development strategies, while exploring student organizational and multicultural development theories, and working toward the improvement of cultural groups on campus.
-Further, residents will engage in intra-cultural projects and community learning that extend beyond perceived boundaries internal and external to campus.
-Through social and intellectual projects with Butler Groups and community organizations, Enclave residents will learn more about themselves, their affiliations, their campus, and the surrounding community of Colorado Springs.
+The Enclave Living and Learning Community serves as an enclave for interested students who are committed to deepening their understanding of the purpose and development of "cultural enclaves” and “safe spaces” in higher education; and how they function in surrounding communities.
+Residents of this learning community will learn about and practice healthy self-care, peer support, and community development strategies, while exploring student organizational and multicultural development theories, and working toward the improvement of cultural groups whose mission align with the principles of social justice.
+Additionally, Enclave LLC residents will engage in intra-cultural projects and community learning that extend beyond perceived and real boundaries internal and external to campus.
+Through social and intellectual projects with student groups and community organizations, Enclave residents will get to know more about themselves, their affiliations, their campus, and their surrounding community.

 For more information about the ENCLAVE Living Learning Community, please contact Nikkita McPherson at email@example.com.